nf-core/rangeland/docs/usage.md

 ### Endmember

 For unmixing satellite-observed reflectance into sub-pixel fractions of land surface components (e.g. photosynthetic active vegetation), endmember spectra are necessary.
+Spectral mixture analysis (SMA) is only performed when the [higher-level index](#higher-level-processing-index-configuration) parameter, `--indexes`; contains `SMA`.
+Therefore, this input is optional.

 An example endmember definition (developed in [Hostert et al. 2003](https://www.sciencedirect.com/science/article/abs/pii/S0034425703001457)) looks like this: